 While having high-quality metrics that capture whistleblower program activities is an important element of responsible business.
 Managers’ response to disclosures are just as crucial.
-You should ask yourself the following three questions when assessing your managers’ ability to respond to reports of wrongdoing.
+You should ask yourself the following three questions and use these whistleblowing KPIs when assessing your managers’ ability to respond to reports of wrongdoing.

 1. Are managers properly collecting data, keeping track of trends, and taking action on frequent or serious whistleblower reports?